How Do I Comment on an Application

 The Council cannot be held legally responsible for representations from anyone commenting on planning applications which may contain libellous or defamatory statements.

-Any representations you make must be made available on request to the applicant or any interested party.
+Any representations you make must be made available on request for the applicant or any interested party to view.

 Anonymous or confidential comments

 Failure to provide your name and address will mean that your comments have to be treated as anonymous and consequently will carry little weight.
-Comments marked private/confidential will be treated as such and will not be taken into account.
+Comments marked private/confidential will be treated as such but cannot be taken into account in determining an application as they will not meet the legislative requirement to make representations available to view.

 Dealing with representations

-Meetings are open to the public and if you have written in expressing your views on the application, you will be entitled to speak.
+Meetings are open to the public and if an application is reported to the Development Control Board and you have written in expressing your views on the application, you will be entitled to speak.
 For details of the arrangements for public speaking, click on the link below:

 The Council encourages the opportunity for you to have your say on planning proposals considered by the Development Control Board